5 ways to Identify Fonts in a Web Page

 So you are doing your thing browsing the web and stumble upon the illest font combo but you can’t identify the typeface?
 Well in this video (and list round-up below) I show you exactly how to find those fonts…

-Fontanello Chrome and Firefox Extension, in my opinion, is the quickest way to find out what font a webpage is using.
+Fontanello Chrome, Firefox, Edge and iOS Extension, in my opinion, is the quickest way to find out what font a webpage is using.
 You simply right click on the text, find Fontanello in the menu and pow there is the font family and some additional attributes.

 2. WhatFont (Chrome and Safari)

 WhatFont Chrome and Safari Extension is my favorite option when it comes to font discovery.
 To activate the tool you must click the What Font icon in the browser menu.
 Now you can select multiple parts of text allowing a better visualization of the font breakdown vs Fontanello.

 Visual Inspector Chrome Extension offers a bit more depth than the above two.
 You simply click the Visual Inspector icon in the Chrome menu to activate the tool, then head over to the Typography section in the dropdown.
 You are now presented with the font families used with an additional breakdown of all the typography within the webpage.

 4. Good old Code Inspection (All Browsers)

 So if you’re trying to avoid installing dozens of browser extensions, we can find more about the fonts used through a good old code inspection:

 If you are using Google Chrome, right click on the mystery text, select Inspect.
 DevTools pops up, make sure you are on the Styles tab and head to the Font-Family attributes to learn more about the fonts.

 If you are using Firefox, right click the text, select Inspect Element.
 Their inspector pops up, now head to the convenient Fonts tab for the info you need.